realA10001986/Time-Circuits-Display/README.md

 ![APmode](img/apmode.png)

-It is ok to leave the TCD in this mode if there is no WiFi network available, such as in a car.
+It is ok to leave the TCD in this mode if there is no WiFi network available.

 <details>
 <summary>More...</summary>